ml4ai/tomcat/human_experiments/lab_software/video_capture/README.md

 - Time is in the *Universal Time Coordinated* (UTC)
 - gap is the approximate number of milliseconds elapsed since the last frame till this frame was captured.

+# Stopping the program

+To stop the program, use either a SIGINT or SIGTERM interruption.
+The program will perform proper clean-up and end gracefully.
+Other kinds of interruptions are not handled by the program and might cause the last image not to be completely rendered before saving.